cypnk/Anime-List/README.md

 Sagrada Reset (Sakurada Reset) *2017*
 Saigo ni Hitotsu dake Onegai Shitemo Yoroshi Desho ka (May I Ask for One Final Thing?) *2025*
 Saiki Kusuo no Ψ-nan (The Disastrous Life of Saiki K.) *2016, 2019*
+Saikyo no O-sama, Nidome no Jinsei wa Nani wo Suru?
+(The Beginning After The End) *2025*
 Saikyo no Shienshoku "Wajutsushi" dearu Ore wa Sekai Saikyo Kuran o Shitagaeru (The Most Notorious "Talker" Runs the World's Greatest Clan) *2024*
 Saint Seiya (Saint Seiya: Knights of the Zodiac) *1986*
 Sairento Mebiusu (Silent Möbius) *1991, 1998*
 Saiunkoku Monogatari (The Story of Saiunkoku) *2006, 2007*
 Saiyuki (Journey to the West | Alakazam the Great) *1960*
+Sakamoto Days *2025*
 Sakigake!!
 Otokojuku *1988*
 Sakugan *2021*
 Sakura Quest *2017*